mantidproject/mantid/dev-docs/source/Testing/ErrorReporter-ProjectRecovery/ProjectRecoveryTesting.rst

 - Set `Log level` to `Debug`
 - Watch the `Results log` for 30 seconds (or longer than your interval for project recovery saving, see the `Preparation` section)
 - No message about saving should be printed
-- Now, crash the first instance of Mantid with `Segfault`
+- Now, crash the first instance of Mantid with `Segfault` from the algorithm window
 - Start a new instance of Mantid
 - This should also have no messages about saving
 - Close both instances of Mantid gracefully